 Delegates should keep in mind while conducting their research that their main priority is to find out the position of their country regarding the issues put forward by the background paper.
 To guide the debate, and therefore your preparation, a set of questions will also be provided in the background paper.

 There are of course many other important and reliable sources at your disposal.
-Don’t forget to check the news periodically to remain updated on the latest news concerning your council, country and topics.
+Don’t forget to check the news periodically to remain updated on the latest news concerning your committee, country and topics.